Sheila Kennedy (architect): Work

 Another project that came out of MATx was named the Soft House.
 This house is able to work off-grid.
 The Soft House ironically uses solid wood for the structure, which creates a "hyper-insulated envelope" and then it has a fabric-like membrane of photovoltaic cells which are able to shade the building, harvest energy and provide privacy like a curtain.
 Interior curtains, seeded with LEDs, provide lighting for the house.
 Soft House won first place in the International Building Exhibition design competition.

 Kennedy has worked for clients such as DuPont, Harvard University and Herman Miller.
 In 2001, Kennedy worked with DuPont, using solid-state technologies which integrated into translucent and transparent materials which could later be used as lighting.

-Another large-scale project that KVA worked on was the East 34th Street Ferry Terminal in New York City.
+Another large-scale project that KVA worked on was the East 34th Street Ferry Landing in New York City.
 The public ferry terminal is "the first project in the United States that has taken a low-carbon approach to public infrastructure" and includes a soft roof which has an interactive display for current events on the East River.
 The project won the Progressive Architecture Award in 2002.

 Kennedy has also written about the importance of designing new schools so that they can provide "21st century technological and physical infrastructure."
 She expounds on this later, in her own essay, "Something From 'Nothing': Information Infrastructure in School Design" (2002), where she compares a computer room to a fictional "electricity room" where people would go to use "artificial lights and power outlets."
 Instead of segregating technology, she feels it should be everywhere throughout the school.

 Kennedy is currently exploring "flat-to-form" technology and ideas and other creative ways to "deliver sunlight deep into a building."

 In 2014, Kennedy was honored by Architectural Record for the journal's first annual Women in Architecture Awards, winning in the category of Innovator.
 Also in 2014, she received the $100,000 Berkeley-Rupp Architecture Professorship and Prize, which also includes a residence at the University of California, Berkeley College of Environmental Design (CED).
 In January 2015, Kennedy began her residency at CED.

 Kennedy has exhibited her work at the Cooper Hewitt National Design Museum, the Vitra Design Museum, the San Francisco Museum of Modern Art and the Museum of Modern Art.